THE OFFICE OF MARCUS WONG

 THE RELENTLESS PURSUIT OF EXCELLENCE

-Marcus was awarded the Sovereign’s Medal for Volunteers, the King Charles III Coronation Medal, as well as the West Vancouver Police Centennial Medal in recognition of his community service.
+Marcus has been recognized with the Sovereign’s Medal for Volunteers, the King Charles III Coronation Medal, and the West Vancouver Police Centennial Medal for his public service.

-Marcus holds a Bachelor of Arts (Honours) degree from Queen’s University, a Master of Science degree from the University of Birmingham (UK), and is completing a Master of Liberal Arts degree at Harvard University.
-His research interests focus on Canada’s security, defense, intelligence, and public policy challenges in the Arctic arena, with an emphasis on their territorial and maritime sovereignty implications vis-à-vis our relationship with key allies such as NATO and the United States.
+He holds a Bachelor of Arts (Honours) from Queen’s University, a Master of Science from the University of Birmingham (UK), and a Master of Liberal Arts from Harvard University.
+His academic research focuses on Canadian Arctic sovereignty and national security, with an emphasis on territorial integrity, maritime governance, and Canada’s evolving strategic relationship with NATO, the United States, and other Arctic stakeholders especially vis-à-vis geopolitical rivals.